Life insurance is an essential part of a financial plan, but it can be challenging to obtain life insurance for people with diabetes.

 How Diabetes Can Affect Your Life Insurance Coverage Application

-It is estimated that more than 27 million people in the United States have diabetes, and another 86 million individuals in the U.S. have pre-diabetes.
-What this means is that the individuals’ blood glucose is not normal.
+Estimates show that more than 27 million people in the United States have diabetes, and another 86 million individuals in the U.S. are pre-diabetic.

 There are two specific types of diabetes – Type 1 and Type 2.
 While diabetes is a serious health condition, you can typically get life insurance coverage when you have either Type 1 or Type 2 diabetes – provided that your condition is managed and under control.

 When a person has Type 1 diabetes, their body is unable to produce insulin.
 Insulin is a hormone that our bodies require for obtaining glucose (sugar) from the bloodstream to go into the body’s cells.

 Type 1 diabetes is often diagnosed at an early age, which is why it is frequently referred to as juvenile diabetes.
 Only about 5% of those who have diabetes who are afflicted with Type 1.

 While there is no cure for Type 1 diabetes, it can be controlled or managed through insulin therapy or other forms of treatment, in conjunction with a proper diet and exercise.